interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 lock
 ----

-During the redeem process, a user needs to be able to lock PolkaBTC.
+During the redeem process, a user needs to be able to lock interbtc.
 Locking transfers coins from the ``Balances`` mapping to the ``LockedBalances`` mapping to prevent users from transferring the coins.

 Specification
 .............